justinethier/keyva/Readme.md

 In order to recover data across restarts, the same data is also appended to a Write Ahead Log (WAL).
 The WAL is a simple append-only log that contains a single record for each operation made to the LSM tree.

 Eventually the MemTable will become too large to efficiently hold in memory and the data is flushed to a Sorted String Table (SST) file on disk.
 SST files are indexed and immutable, allowing fast concurrent data access.
 Eventually when enough SST files are generated a background job will compact them and merge the data into a new "level" of SST files.
-This gives the tree a chance to remove redudant records and efficiently re-organize data.
+This gives the tree a chance to remove redundant records and efficiently re-organize data.

 SST files can efficiently serve large data sets.
-(TODO: ref Google Bigtable TB or more of data)

 # Data Model